sebastiangreger/kirby3-commentions/README.md

 - A range of methods, API endpoints and hooks allow to build custom frontends, applications, and flows on top
 - Supports multilingual sites and virtual pages

-For more background and the philosophy behind this solution, read ["Designing a commenting system with data ethics in mind"](https://sebastiangreger.net/2020/06/commentions-comments-and-data-ethics).
+For more background and the philosophy behind this solution, see ["Designing a commenting system with data ethics in mind"](https://sebastiangreger.net/2020/06/commentions-comments-and-data-ethics).

 > Versions 1.x (June 2020 and later) are **no longer compatible with the experimental 0.x versions**.
 After upgrading, you will have to follow the [version migration instructions](/.github/VERSIONMIGRATION.md); a migration tool assists in converting existing commention data to the new storage format.

 _NB.
 The plugin only covers incoming webmentions, i.e. receiving notifications from other websites that link to a page.
-Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions) (which has recently been updated as well)._
+Sending outgoing webmentions to other websites requires a separate solution, such as [Kirby 3 Sendmentions](https://github.com/sebastiangreger/kirby3-sendmentions)._

 ## Table of contents